gray rectangle with angle

 Pre-trip inspection checklist for truckers

-Do you have to log a pre-trip inspection?
-The answer is yes.
-Not only are you required to do so by federal law, but you also want the documentation in case of any claims against your company.
-So, what should a pre-trip inspection checklist include?
+Federal law requires you to log a pre-trip inspection, and this documentation can help you in case of any claims against your company.
+So, what should your inspection checklist include?

 Here are some of the most common items: